rhernandog/react-gsap-collection/README.md

-# react-gsap-collection
+# React GSAP Collection

+### Description
-A repository to keep an organised list of React apps that use the GreenSock Animation Platform.
+A repository to keep an organised list of React apps that use the GreenSock Animation Platform (GSAP).